dylan-smith/sonarcloud-buildbreaker/README.md

 It will connect to SonarCloud, wait for your analysis job to complete, then either pass or fail your GitHub build based on the status of the SonarCloud Quality Gate.

-NOTE: If you are using SonarCloud use this action instead: https://github.com/dylan-smith/sonarcloud-buildbreaker
+NOTE: If you are using SonarQube use this action instead: https://github.com/dylan-smith/sonarqube-buildbreaker

 # Getting Started
 You need to pass this task your SonarCloud organization name, and SonarCloud token.
 See instructions here for getting your SonarCloud token: https://docs.sonarqube.org/latest/user-guide/user-token/